datawire/ambassador-docs/docs/cloud/latest/service-catalog/faqs.md

 Please check the following:

 * Has the Edge Stack been successfully installed in your cluster?
 Are all of the Edge Stack Pods in a healthy state (e.g. no status of `CrashLoopBackoff`)?
 * Have you successfully applied your Cloud Connect token to your installation of the Edge Stack?
-If not, please sign in to [Ambassador Cloud](https://app.getambassador.io/cloud/) and follow the Edge Stack connection instructions to visualize your cluster's information to the Service Catalog.
+If not, please sign in to [Ambassador Cloud](https://app.getambassador.io/cloud/) and follow the Edge Stack connection instructions to visualize your cluster's information in the Service Catalog.
 * Are you running Ambassador Edge Stack 1.12 or later?
 Earlier versions of the Edge Stack, or an Edge Stack running in “legacy” mode, do not support reporting Service metadata to Ambassador Cloud.

 **Why have my cluster/services disappeared from Service Catalog?**